decent-bet/platform-frontend/docs/platform-architecture.md

 Providers - providing them with fixture and outcome data.

-Sports oracles can accept betting providers to avail of the oracle's services for no charge or a free.
-Providers can then request oracles to provide outcomes for games, these outcomes can also be charged a fee for by the oracle giving data providers an additional source of revenue.
+Sports oracles can accept betting providers to avail of the oracle's services for no charge or a fee.
+Providers can then request oracles to report outcomes for games, these outcomes can also be charged a fee for by the oracle giving data providers an additional source of revenue.

 Note: A penalty for non-reporting sports oracles would aid the entire platform and would be a necessary and beneficial addition to the sports oracle contract.